arunrayini/cis6930fa24-assignment0/README.md

 Command:pipenv install -e .
-Install Dependencies Run the following command to install all necessary packages Command:pipenv install
+Install Dependencies Run the following command to install all necessary packages Command - pipenv install

 # How to run
 The script can fetch data either directly from the FBI's API or from a local JSON file.
 Below are the commands to get started

 1. Fetch Data from the FBI API
-Use this command to pull and format data from the FBI's Most Wanted list Command pipenv run python main.py --page 1
+Use this command to pull and format data from the FBI's Most Wanted list Command - pipenv run python main.py --page 1

 **Replace 1 with the desired page number to retrieve data from different pages of the API.**

 2. Use a Local JSON File
 If you want to work with a local JSON file, use the following command

-Command  pipenv run python main.py --file pathtolocalfile.json
+Command - pipenv run python main.py --file pathtolocalfile.json

 Project Structure